ElinForsbergDev/We_Are_Alive/README.md

 What ending will you get?
 And will you be able to get them all?

-Gameplay and pictures can be found in the report pfd file.
+Gameplay and pictures can be found in the report pdf file.

 <p align = "center">
   <b>Main Menu! </b><br>